RasaHQ/rasa/docs/nlu/components.rst

         .. container:: header

-            A number of hyperparameters exists that can be adapted to customize the ``ResponseSelector``.
+            The above configuration parameters are the ones you should configure to fit your model to your data.
+            However, additional parameters exist that can be adapted.

         .. code-block:: none